 (click the images to read reviews)

 2. ALWAYS use a holster when you pocket carry.

 Let’s get this out of the way… a pocket is NOT a holster.
 Pants or jacket pockets are not made to protect the trigger and the material is not going to be thick or strong enough to prevent a negiligent discharge.
 When you decide to pocket carry, the gun MUST be in a holster.
 You must follow all normal safety precautions if you are going to do this right, which includes using a holster like The Sticky Holster.
 This holster will allow you to draw your gun from your pocket with the holster staying put.
-The Stealth and Magnetic holsters can be good options as well.
+The Magnetic holsters can be good options as well.

 Here are some great options that can be used as pocket carry holsters or IWB holsters if you find pocket carry doesn’t work for you!

 3. You have to find the right clothes too!